 Customers will start to find their own appliances and use cases for cognitive services.
 And there is growing numbers of cognitive serves providers out there at the same time with unique or overlapping functionality.

-This is why the customized metadata architecture combined with centralized domain transformation from different metadata providers in Vidispine API and the cloud native Vidinet service portal becomes the obvious media supply chain of the future.
+This is why the customized metadata architecture combined with centralized domain transformation from different metadata providers in VidiCore API and the cloud native VidiNet service portal becomes the obvious media supply chain of the future.

 HOW DOES IT WORK?

 Let´s take a look at the user interface of VidiNet and how the AWS AI services can be used.

 After adding the AWS AI services to your Media Supply Chain in VidiNet you are ready to explore the different features.

 Vidispine comes with a simple interface, VCV (Vidispine Content Viewer) where developers can test the result of our different services before adding them to production.
 In below example we are testing the Amazon Transcribe results on a test clip of former President Obama.
 It is clear that we will not be able to fully trust any speech transcribe service yet, but you can immediately see that the accuracy is pretty high.
 A human intervention will there for only need to adjust a smaller part of the actual transcription.

 Amazon Rekognition is applied the same way.
 By analyzing your content you will get time-based metadata back with information on objects and faces recognized in your media.